MiroslavHustak/FSharp-Coding-Guidelines/README.md

 Keeping data separate from operations on data, in accordance with functional programming principles.
 This separation reinforces the decision to avoid mixing paradigms.

+## 9. FSharpPlus Library

+Always consult your team members before using the FSharpPlus library in a project.

-## 9. Learning Lessons from Others
+## 10. Learning Lessons from Others

 Learn lessons from others: https://www.youtube.com/watch?v=ua6zxKSiQ_g